 When was the last time you broke down and ate something you knew would set you back on your quest for thinner thighs/flatter abs?
 Or how about the last time you decided to skip a workout?
 If you can plainly recall these instances, I have the answer for how you can avoid making such bad decisions in the future.

 The likely culprit for your bad decisions lies in two words: Decision Fatigue.
+You need to make sure that you have the right functional-medicine.associates health care in case that you need some medical assistance at anytime.

 For example, you make decisions all day from what to wear to what to eat.
 If you’ve made the decision to eat healthy all day, come evening time decision fatigue might mean you decide to have a tub of ice cream or to skip exercise.